monyhar/monyhar/monyhar/testing/android/docs/junit4.md

 As of Android 24 (N), JUnit3 style javatests have been deprecated for the new JUnit4-based [Android Testing Support Library][1].
-We are in the process of changing all instrumentation tests in chromium to JUnit4 style.
+We are in the process of changing all instrumentation tests in monyhar to JUnit4 style.
 This doc explains the differences between JUnit3 and JUnit4 instrumentation tests and how to write or convert them.